carles-garcia/simgraf/README.md

-# simgraf (CURRENTLY IN ALPHA)*
+# simgraf
 A simple graph library written in Java.
 Easily extensible.

-\* Graphs and algorithms are finished but haven't been tested thoroughly
+Unlike other popular Java graph libraries, <b>simgraf</b> is not aimed to graph visualization.
+It is aimed to provide a versatile set of graph data structures and algorithms focused on time efficiency.

 This library contains 2 main packages:
-* graphs: Contains 2 graph classes and two edge classes
+* graphs: Contains 2 graph classes and 2 edge classes
     * DirectedGraph
     * UndirectedGraph
     * Edge
     * WeightedEdge

-* algorithms: contains 4 algorithms for the graphs
+* algorithms: Contains 4 algorithms for the graphs
     * BFS (Breadth-First Search)
     * DFS (Depth-First Search)
     * Bellman-Ford